Mexican Radio: Music video

 The video for "Mexican Radio" was featured regularly on MTV in the weeks following its release.
-It was the first music video created by filmmaker and former The Bruthers frontman Frank Delia, who had been a long-time friend of Wall of Voodoo band members.
+It was the first music video created by filmmaker and former the Bruthers frontman Frank Delia, who had been a long-time friend of Wall of Voodoo band members.
 The video impressed the Ramones, who hired Delia to direct videos for them as a result.

-The video also includes bizarre imagery, including a shot of Ridgway's face surfacing from a bowl of beans.
+The video includes bizarre imagery, including a shot of Ridgway's face surfacing from a bowl of beans.
 Some of the footage was shot in Tijuana, Mexico at the bullfights.
-Also, actor Carel Struycken makes a brief appearance playing the video's director.
+Actor Carel Struycken makes a brief appearance playing the video's director.

 The video cost $15,000 to make and was originally shot on film.

 Critical reception

 In 1983 Jim Sullivan of The Boston Globe called "Mexican Radio" a "mildly warped tune...with irresistibly catchy melody lines," and Moira McCormick of Billboard magazine called it an "intriguingly quirky single" in 1985.
+Smash Hits thought that the instrumentation resembled music from the Doors despite the synth-heavy arrangement.
 In 2012 Rolling Stone said "it's a pretty unconventional pop song, but it's extremely catchy.
 NPR referred to "Mexican Radio" as "such a wonderfully weird song" and "one of the most compelling, memorable sing-alongs ever" in 2020.

 The song gained cult status and was often played on radio stations featuring punk and new wave music.
 Being the only single by Wall of Voodoo to reach the top 100 in the US, "Mexican Radio" is considered a one-hit wonder.

 Ridgway, who left Wall of Voodoo in 1983 to embark on a solo career, told Mix magazine in 2005: "The 'one-hit wonder' status of 'Mexican Radio' is not something to be ashamed of.
 Obviously, it's not all the band was about, and it's possible the light from it blinded some people from hearing other things the band did, but it exposed a lot of people to our music who probably wouldn't have heard it — and maybe because of it, after Wall of Voodoo I was lucky enough to continue to write songs and make music.
 If there wasn't a 'Mexican Radio,' you probably wouldn't be talking to me now."